 Your favorite local business, whether it’s a restaurant, brewery, coffee shop, clothing store, or bookstore may still be offering delivery or pick up options!
 Get some fresh coffee and the latest bestseller delivered right to your doorstep for the perfect relaxing Saturday morning!

-Be uplifting!
 Leave an awesome review supporting your favorite local business.
 Try a great new local restaurant?
 Receive a fresh bouquet of flowers from your best friend?
 Tag the shop in your Instagram story along with that to-die-for looking burger and vibrate blooms!
 Spread the word to your friends, family, and neighbors about how great their product is!

 These small adjustments made in our everyday life, hold power to impact our community drastically.